 The Bottom Line

 Fortunately, you don’t have to be forced to do these scams in the hopes of landing a legitimate one.
-Many people have fallen hard for these scams (I’m one of them and is actually the reason why I built IveTriedThat.com.)
+Many people have fallen hard for these scams (I’m one of them and this is actually the reason why I built IveTriedThat.com).
 But we’ve survived and shared the stories to warn others for years, so you wouldn’t have to be victimized as well.

 There are plenty of income-generating gigs online, both for those who just need side cash and those who prefer to leave their desk jobs for a more flexible home-based job.
+You don’t have to subject yourself to something as mind-numbing as envelope stuffing jobs from home.

-The key to your online job hunting success is to do your due diligence: research, review and if something seems too good to be true, steer clear because it probably is.
+The key to your online job hunting success is to do your due diligence: research, review, and if something seems too good to be true, steer clear because it probably is.